CaptianFluffy100/net_sentinel/doc/05-hands-on-demo.md

 ---

-**Congratulations!** You've completed two real-world examples.
+**Congratulations!** You've completed three real-world examples.
 You now have the knowledge to create monitoring scripts for any game server protocol! 🎮